Who We Are

 Sociology attempts to understand how societies function.
 The course explores how social forces influence our lives and our chances for success.
 It also examines social groups, the relationships among social groups, and the ways groups get and maintain power.

-Required social work courses 50 hours
+Required social work courses 50 credits

 This course is an introduction to the profession of social work.
 It is the required first course for social work majors and is also open to students exploring the field of social work as a possible career.
 The course traces the historical development of the social work profession within the context of the social welfare system, introduces the generalist model of social work practice, surveys the major field of practice and populations served by social workers, and addresses the role of evaluation and research in the profession.
 Guest speakers from the community and field trips to community agencies provide exposure to programs and services and the roles of social workers.